 Filing an insurance roof replacement claim for roof damage with insurance company representatives, no matter how friendly and helpful they may be, are on the side of the insurance company.

 That said, if you’ve experienced extensive damage to your property’s roofing system, you might want to start with your public adjuster or a roofing company with your insurance company sooner rather than later, since many insurance companies have limitations on how long you can wait after a major incident that damaged your roof to submit a claim.

 Always Keep A Copy of Your Roof Insurance Policy on Hand (And Your Warranty)

 It should practically go without saying that you should always have a current copy of all your insurance policies on hand, as well as contact information for your public adjuster and an experienced contractor (or contractors, depending on your area and your needs).

-This will help you determine not only what is covered, but the statute of limitations in place as far as the timeline for reporting damage and what types of roof leaks or damage are or are not covered.
+This will help you determine not only what is covered, but the statute of limitations in place as far as the timeline for reporting damage and what type of roof leak repair or damage are or are not covered.

 Most insurance policies will lay out exactly what is covered and what is not, but of course you can ask a local roofing contractor or public adjuster if you have any questions about what exactly is included in your roofing insurance policy.

 For instance, if you have an older roof (most likely ten years or more, depending again on your policy and the type of roof it is), your insurance company may only pay out a percentage or portion of your roof repair or replacement cost, since the overall value of your roof would have depreciated over the years.

 Note that when you’re filing a homeowners insurance claim for roof damage, the insurance company will send out their own adjuster to inspect the damage to your roof and decide the amount that the insurance company will provide for your roof repairs.